malpanez/tempus/CONTRIBUTING.md

 - **Explain why this enhancement would be useful** to most Tempus users
 - **Include examples** of how it would work

-**ADHD-friendly features are particularly welcome!** If your enhancement helps neurodivergent users, please highlight that.
+**Neurodivergent-friendly features are particularly welcome!** If your enhancement helps users with ADHD, ASD, Dyslexia, or other cognitive differences, please highlight how.

 ### Pull Requests